 It is the Individual Rights recognized as indestructible by man or government that makes the United States a Constitutional Republic and specifically guards against any other form of government from monarchy to simple democracy or majority rule.
 The Constitution boldly declares that these Individual Rights are iron clad.
 They cannot be chipped, changed, challenged, chopped or cheated away from citizens.

 The Big Difference

-The design of the Constitution is why American Conservatives, in particular, cherish the Constitution and consider it the base of their ideology.
+The design of the Constitution is why Americans cherish it and most consider it a base of political theories or beliefs.
 The Constitution is the one document that sets the United States apart from all other nations, making her the beacon of freedom for the world.

 You’ve all heard some seemingly thoughtful person dismiss the Constitution as irrelevant, but then, when criticized for the Constitutional dismissal, quickly announce that there is a Right to Free Speech.
 Sigh.
 We can roll our eyes over the fact that this seemingly thoughtful person doesn’t recognize the source of that Right, but we need to ask WHY doesn’t this seemingly thoughtful person connect the dots between the Constitution…her Rights…Individual Rights…and Freedom?

 “…half of U. S. States do not require high school students to even take Civics and only three states require civics in middle school.”

 -Retired U. S. Supreme Court Justice Sandra Day O’Connor